MattiaRaffaele/Ball-n-Ball/PRIVACYPOLICY&TERMSANDCONTIONS.md

 These Services do not address anyone under the age of 13.
 I do not knowingly collect personally identifiable information from children under 13 years of age.
 In the case I discover that a child under 13 has provided me with personal information, I won't delete this from our servers.

 ## IMPORTANT
 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
-I will notify you of any changes by posting the new Privacy Policy on this page.
+Also, you are invited to review this page everytime this app receives an update, remember that you can see the last time that this document has been modified below

 **The data collected CAN'T be deleted**